Updated on February 14th, 2022

 Warming-up is to perform activities in your Facebook account like a real person using the account for personal usage, to share and communicate with friends, and it increases your account’s trust level.

-In all cases, no matter if you created a new Facebook account or you bought an aged Facebook account which have been sleeping long time, you need to warm-up your account before joining groups, creating new pages, or delivering ads.
-To warm-up, you must make daily usual activity like a real user.
-We advice to do it for at least 30 minutes every day (begin with few minutes first day and increase to 30 minutes after one week gradually).
-Use common sense and think what would you do with your personal account, or what you see others use to do.
+In all cases, no matter if you created a new Facebook account or you bought an aged Facebook account which has been sleeping for a long time, you need to warm-up your account before joining groups, creating new pages, or delivering ads.
+To warm-up, you must do daily usual activity like a real user.
+We advise to do it for at least 30 minutes every day (begin with a few minutes on the first day and gradually increase to 30 minutes after one week).
+Use common sense and think about what you would do with your personal account, or what you see others use to do.
 We advice to perform these actions (this is not a sequence to follow, but a list of advised actions to warm-up the account):

 - Fill your profile’s info and upload pictures at your profile, banner, featured, photos, etc, few ones at first, increases gradually.
-Tag them as yourself after 2-3 days, not first day.
+Tag them as yourself after 2-3 days, not the first day.